'13 Reasons Why' Star Katherine Langford Responds To Backlash

-13 Reasons Why is the most controversial new series to hit television in recent memory and that has as much to do with Katherine Langford’s compelling performances as with the dark subject matter.
+13 Reasons Why is the most controversial new series to hit television in recent memory and that has as much to do with Katherine Langford’s compelling performance as with the dark subject matter.
 The series has come under fire for attempting to tackle topics like bullying, depression, and suicide among teens.
 In response, Netflix, series producer Selena Gomez, and creator Brian Yorkey have all stepped up to defend the show and assure the public that the drama attempts to deal with sensitive subjects responsibly.
 Now, 13 Reasons Why star Katherine Langford is adding her voice to those defending the Netflix series.

 13 Reasons Why Should Generate Discussion, Says Katherine Langford